bitlogik/OpenPGPpy/README.md

 * reset.py : resets the OpenPGP device.
 * decrypt.py : Generates an X25519 key pair that is used to DECipher data (compute X25519 ECDH).
-* sign.py : Generates a 256k1 key pair, then used to sign data.
+* sign.py : Generates a 256k1 key pair, then uses it to sign data.

 The *decrypt.py* script requires the pynacl library to check the device responses.
 This can be installed with the "dev" dependencies part of this package `python3 -m pip  install .["dev"]` or just `python3 -m pip  install pynacl`.